All the tonewoods in stock are hand selected and have at least 10 years of drying process.

 Suggestions and different species you might have in mind are more than welcome.

 By clicking on the list below you'll find a short description of each species, which is far from being complete and totally exhaustive, but it helps to give you a rough idea on the characteristics of each wood; if you'd like to have more infos, just drop an email.

 a quick note

-“Deforestation is a huge problem nowadays, and if we keep going without thinking about it a great amount of species of trees will go extinct within our generation.
+Deforestation is a huge problem nowadays, and if we keep going without thinking about it a great amount of species will go extinct within our generation.
 Cocobolo, Bubinga, all the subspecies of Rosewood, certain types of Mahogany etc. are all in danger.
-I offer all these amazing tonewoods in my catalogue because I buy them from CITES (Convention on International Trade of Endangered Species) and Rainforest Alliance certified suppliers; also all the planks have been in the drying process for at least 10 years, therefore it is not newly cut wood.
+I offer all these amazing tonewoods in my catalogue because I buy them from CITES and Rainforest Alliance certified suppliers; also all the blanks have at least 10 years of drying process, therefore it is not new wood cut.

 A special mention goes to Ebony: finding pure black Ebony is becoming a problem, because in Nature there's only one totally black tree out of twenty, think about all the instruments with an ebony fretboard on them and you'll see where the problem lies.
 Because of this I'd rather use Figured Ebony, which is exactly the same as the ''standard'' Ebony with the difference that it has some figures in it ( lighter stripes, flames, quilt etc.); I also find it more attractive and intresting than the usual one.
 I still have a private stock of 35 yrs old black Ebony fretboard blanks if you want it though!